juexinwang/Tutorial_ISMB2024/Part2b_cellchat.md

 - **Installation on Windows, Linux and Centos**: Please check the solution for [Windows](https://github.com/jinworks/CellChat/issues/5) and [Linux](https://github.com/jinworks/CellChat/issues/131).

-# Part I: Data input & processing and initialization of CellChat object
+# Part I: Data Input & Processing and Initialization of CellChat Object
-## Prepare required input data for CellChat analysis
+## Prepare required input data for CellChat Analysis
 First, Prepare required input data for CellChat analysis.
 Input data can be downloaded from the following link [here](https://figshare.com/articles/dataset/scRNA-seq_data_of_human_skin_from_patients_with_atopic_dermatitis/24470719).